 Prospective volunteers need no prior experience in art history or teaching, but must be able to commit to several months of formal docent training.
 Training will be led by AAM Senior Curator, Dr. Anke Van Wagenberg.
 The Docent training curriculum will cover a broad range of topics, including an introduction to art history, major art movements from the 17th to 21st century, a history of past Academy Art Museum exhibitions, visual thinking strategies, and effective tour techniques.

 Benefits of being an Academy Art Museum Docent include:

 • Great satisfaction in providing new, eye-opening experiences to Museum visitors

 • Opportunity for continuing education to expand one’s knowledge of the Museum’s permanent collection and special exhibitions

 • Priority to attend group trips to museums in Maryland, Washington DC, and Pennsylvania

-If the prospect of engaging Museum visitors, enhancing your own knowledge of art history, and serving as a liaison between the Academy Art Museum and the public interests you, please join us on Thursday, October 12, 2017 from 10–11 a.m. for an information session on the AAM Docent Program.
+If the prospect of engaging Museum visitors, enhancing your own knowledge of art history, and serving as a liaison between the Academy Art Museum and the public interests you, please join us on Thursday, November 2, 2017 at 11 a.m. for an information session on the AAM Docent Program.